What Is the Patient Experience?

 Communication is one of the most important elements of the human experience, so it is fitting that it applies to the patient experience as well.
-We communicate to share our story and to understand someone else’s.
+We communicate to share our story and to understand someone else’s story.
 The same is true in healthcare.
 Patients communicate their health stories, and providers must communicate information such as treatment plans back to patients.

 The easier the communication is, the better the patient experience.

 Technology is now a driving force of communication between healthcare providers and their patients.

 By providing easy access to relevant, real-time information and education that nurses and clinicians can reference, you can improve the effectiveness of their communication with patients.